 Step 1: Assess and Prep the Surface

-• Scrape loose paint with a carbide scraper
+- Scrape loose paint with a carbide scraper to bare substrate.

 Step 2: Prime Properly

-• Use stain-blocking primer (oil-based for water stains, shellac for smoke)
+- Use stain-blocking primer (oil-based for water stains, shellac for smoke or odor).

 Step 3: Apply Topcoat with Technique

-• Use high-quality brushes (Purdy or Wooster) for cutting in
+- Use high-quality brushes (Purdy or Wooster) for cutting in; maintain a wet edge.

-• Maintain a wet edge to avoid lap marks
+- Maintain a wet edge to avoid lap marks—work from wet to dry areas.

-• Apply two coats: first coat may look patchy — that's normal
+- Apply two coats: first coat may look patchy—that's normal.
+Second coat unifies the color.

 Step 4: Cure and Protect

-• Allow paint to cure fully (7-30 days depending on product)
+- Allow paint to cure fully (7-30 days depending on product and conditions).

 Best Practices vs Common Shortcuts

 The data is clear: shortcuts cost more in the long run.
-According to a report by the Paint Coatings Industry, corrective repainting costs 2x what proper initial painting costs.
+According to a report by Paint Coatings Industry, corrective repainting costs 2–3 times what proper initial painting costs.
+In my experience, clients who choose discount contractors often end up paying double within two years.

-Let's look at a real-world example.
-A client in Fremont had their 2,500 sq ft home painted by a low-cost contractor.
+Let's look at a real-world example from our work in Fremont.
+A homeowner contacted us after a low-cost contractor painted their 2,500 sq ft home.
 Within 18 months, the south-facing wall was peeling.
 Why?
 The contractor power-washed only, didn't scrape loose paint, used a cheap primer, and painted on a 95°F day.
-We re-did the job using the 5-step process: power wash, scrape, sand, caulk, prime with Sherwin-Williams Extreme Bond Primer, and two coats of Duration.
+We re-did the job using our 5-step process: power wash, scrape, sand, caulk, prime with Sherwin-Williams Extreme Bond Primer, and two coats of Duration.
 The result has held perfect for 4 years and counting.

 Common Mistakes and How to Avoid Them

-1. Painting over dirty surfaces — Always wash with TSP substitute before sanding.
+- Painting over dirty surfaces — Always wash with TSP substitute before sanding.
+Grease and grime prevent adhesion.

-2. Using the wrong primer — Latex primer over water stains?
+- Using the wrong primer — Latex primer over water stains?
 It will bleed.
-Use oil-based.
+Use oil-based or shellac.

-3. Ignoring caulk shrinkage — Cheap caulk shrinks 20-30%.
-Use high-grade elastomeric caulk.
+- Ignoring caulk shrinkage — Cheap caulk shrinks 20-30%.
+Use high-grade elastomeric caulk rated for 50-year movement.

-4. Rushing between coats — Follow recoat times exactly.
-Temperature affects it.
+- Rushing between coats — Follow recoat times exactly.
+Temperature affects it; at 50°F, wait 4+ hours.

-5. Skipping the test patch — Always test color and sheen on a small area first.
+- Skipping the test patch — Always test color and sheen on a small area first.
+Lighting changes perception.

 Frequently Asked Questions